vasia/snailtrail/README.md

 ## License

-SnailTrail is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0), with portions covered by various BSD-like licenses.
+ST2 is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0), with portions covered by various BSD-like licenses.

 See LICENSE-APACHE, and LICENSE-MIT for details.